 - Set up protections for confidential information and intellectual property, such as non-disclosure, non-solicitation, and/or non-compete agreements, and

 - Assess business risk and proactively address potentially difficult situations.

 Perhaps – As a small business owner, you probably spend most of your day marketing and drumming up a new business, serving clients, managing employees, and paying the bills.
 This leaves little time for updating contracts, escalating debt collection, writing an employee handbook, making sure departing employees sign an employment separation agreement, complying with regulatory procedures, and other necessary business law processes.
 Hiring a small business attorney to deal with legal issues and documents can free you up to do what you do best — focus on day-to-day operations and long-term business strategy.

 Many law firms charge by the hour, which can get costly when setting up and running a small business.
 InPrime Legal instead charges one monthly fee and provides you with a dedicated legal team that acts as your in-house counsel.
 The InPrime Legal team regularly reviews your contracts and documents, and proactively assesses and addresses business risk.
 Your InPrime Legal team serves as your outsourced general counsel, strategically addressing legal issues and operating as a key business advisor.

 Your InPrime Legal Team

 Let our team help you with setting up your business, writing contracts, establishing HR procedures, and protecting your intellectual property.
-To learn more about how our experienced attorneys can help you set up your business and assist as it grows, contact InPrime Legal online today or call us at 770-407-8889.
+Measure your legal risk today by using our Business Legal Risk Assessment.
+In less than 5 minutes, you will see areas where our experienced attorneys can help manage your business legal risks, and assist you as your company grows, contact InPrime Legal online today or call us at 770-282-8967.

 Disclaimer: This blog should not be used as a substitute for competent legal advice from one of our licensed attorneys.